AlexisTrouwaert/OC_Projet_3_Backend_SpringBoot/README.md

     JWT_KEY=
     UPLOAD_DIR=

+5 - The database url should looks like this : jdbc:mysql://localhost:3306/name_of_your_database

-5 - To generate a JWT key, go to 8gwifi.org, select HS256, generate the signature, and copy it into the JWT_KEY variable.
+6 - To generate a JWT key, go to [8gwifi.org](https://8gwifi.org/jwsgen.jsp), select HS256, generate the signature, and copy it into the JWT_KEY variable.

-6 - For file uploads, create a directory anywhere on your system and paste its path into the UPLOAD_DIR variable.
+7 - For file uploads, create a directory anywhere on your system and paste its path into the UPLOAD_DIR variable.

 # Run the project